SimoneG97/my-neat-cv/lib.typ

     set block(above: 0.7em, width: 100%)

-    // loop over the dictionary so we catch the keys (IDs) for (key, pub) in yaml-data {
+    for (key, pub) in yaml-data {
       // add the ID to the publication data so we can better debug if needed pub.__id = key